Skip to main content

 Save water in the bathroom

-Around 70% of our domestic water use is in the bathroom.
-Water can be saved through a combination of a few simple changes in behaviour and through installing water saving devices.
+Around 70% of our household water use happens in the bathroom.
+You can save water through simple behaviour changes and installing water-saving devices.

-Check that your toilet cistern is working properly and not leaking water into the bowl.
-You can buy toilet leak detection tablets, or try this DIY method: pour a few drops of food colouring or similar into your toilet sisterncistern, wait 15 minutes, and if the water in the bowl has changed colour it means you need to adjust the stop-cock in the cistern.
+Use toilet-leak detection tablets to check that water isn’t leaking from the cistern into the bowl.
+You can also just use food colouring or ink: add a few drops into the cistern to colour the water, wait 15 minutes (don’t flush!) and if the water in the bowl has changed colour it means you need to adjust the stop-cock.

 Fix any dripping taps.
-Taps can drip around 90 litres of water every week – that’s a whole bathful!
+Taps can drip a whole bathful of water every week.

-30% of the water you use comes from flushing.
-If you don’t have a dual flush toilet consider installing duel flush controls, or placing a water saving bag (sometimes called a ‘hippo’) inside the cistern.
+Nearly a quarter of the water you use comes from flushing the loo.
+If you don’t have a dual flush toilet consider installing duel flush controls, or placing a water-saving bag (sometimes called a ‘hippo’) inside the cistern.

 Save water in the kitchen